This page may contain affiliate links. Read our disclosure here.

 Hair tissue mineral analysis is an amazing tool to use to determine how your body is handling stress, how well your adrenals are working, and where your mineral levels are.
-Minerals are needed for millions of enzymes as co-factors, inhibitors or even as the enzyme themselves.
+Minerals such as magnesium, sodium, and potassium are needed for millions of enzymes as co-factors, inhibitors or even as the enzyme themselves.
 Enzymes are what keeps our bodies running.
 When we are low on minerals or if they are imbalanced, our bodies cannot physically function correctly.
 We look at the whole picture with HTMA- levels, ratios, and the person’s individual symptoms.

 In this post though, we are going to go over 3 of the main minerals in HTMA which include: Magnesium, Sodium, and Potassium.
 Our goal with HTMA is to BALANCE these minerals.
-These 3 have a very delicate balance, but they are all incredibly important. (and Calcium makes up the 4th main mineral- but it doesn’t seem to be as hard to balance as the other 3 for most people).
+These 3 have a very delicate balance, but they are all incredibly important.
+Calcium makes up the 4th main mineral but it doesn’t seem to be as hard to balance as the other 3 for most people.

-If both sodium and potassium are low and one takes their dose of mag (whether it be the RDA of 400mg or their body-weight dose of about 800+), one can experience both low sodium and low potassium signs.
+If both sodium and potassium are low and one takes their dose of mag (whether it be the RDA of 400mg or their body-weight dose of about 800+mg which some people recommend), one can experience both low sodium and low potassium signs.
 Also, while potassium might not directly be affected by mag, it is very closely related to cortisol on its own and magnesium can lower cortisol.
 So a very low potassium reading on the HTMA can indicate low cortisol output (roughly), which would indicate an issue with tolerating magnesium.

 Adrenal crashes, severe insomnia, anxiety, low blood pressure, dizziness- these are all of the side effects of too much mag and not enough sodium and potassium.
 I know it can be frustrating, as there are oodles of articles out there coming out about how magnesium can be a cure-all mineral for so many illnesses.
 Magnesium is crucial but when we have low sodium and potassium, it can be hard to tolerate any amount of magnesium.
 This is why the HTMA is important so we can determine your sodium and potassium, as well as the state of your adrenals.
 The whole point is to get a personalized plan.
 Healing happens in stages: we cannot fix everything all at once!